-Our staff works around the clock to provide top quality water to every tap.
-We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life, and our children's future.
-Bay County's Water System was in violation of the Cross Connection Control Requirement as specified in the State CCR Rules, F.A.C.
-Rule 62-555.360 & 330.
+Bay County's Water System was in violation of the Cross-Connection Control Requirement as specified in the State CCC Rules, F.A.C.
+Rule 62-555.360 &.330.
 The system began implementing a written cross connection control and backflow prevention program as required on 11/17/20.

 What are we doing to meet this requirement?
 We adopted a new Cross-Connection Control Program (CCCP) plan on 12/15/2020, which meets the 2014 rule.
-Since adoption, all new Bay County water customers with dedicated irrigation service connections will need to install the required pressure vacuum breaker (PVB) or reduced pressure (RP) backflow device.
-Our CCCP took a four zoned approach to tackle all the existing 1069 meters that were out of compliance.
-The four zoned approach is to allow each homeowner ample time to install the required device.
+Since adaption, all new Bay County water customers with dedicated irrigation service connections will need to install the required pressure vacuum breaker (PVB) or reduced pressure (RP) backflow device.
+Our CCCP took a 4 zoned approach to tackle all the existing 1069 meter that were out of compliance.
+The 4 zoned approach is to allow each homeowner ample time to install the required device.
 Bay County will be in full compliance by 12/31/2025.
 Please note, all service connections currently have a dual check backflow device that is approved for standard residential connections, however, the device does not meet minimum protection for dedicated irrigation meters as outlined in the 2014 rule.
-To help customers understand the plan better, Bay County Utilities will have a Q&A sheet available, along with definitions to unfamiliar items and abbreviations found in the new plan.
+To help customers understand the plan better, Bay County Utilities will have a Q&A sheet available, along with definitions to unfamiliar terms and abbreviations found in the new plan on our website.
 Handouts of the material will also be available at Bay County Utilities Service Office located at 3400 Transmitter Rd.